ai-ou/workshops/git-going/user_manual.md

 # git-going

-This workshop is divided into four main phases:
+This workshop is divided into three main phases:

-1. Dual booting
-2. Setting up Python supporting software
+1. Setting up Python supporting software
-3. Intro to Python
+2. Intro to Python
-4. Intro to NumPy
+3. Intro to NumPy

 You will also use basic functionality of `git`.
 Git is a powerful and widely used tool for 'version control' of code, which allows for effective collaboration between multiple people working on a project.